 ACLU presents Human Rights Violations on the United States-Mexico Border to the Office of the United Nations High Commissioner for Human Rights, which details the alarming trend of abuse and lethal excessive use of force at the hands of CBP officers and agents.

-Valeria Munique Tachiquin, U.S. citizen and mother of five is killed in an urban community by a federal agent serving a warrant for someone else.
+Valeria Munique Tachiquin, U.S. citizen and mother of five, is killed in an urban community by a federal agent serving a warrant for someone else.
 The agent, Justin Tackett, had been previously fired from his career as an Imperial County sheriff’s deputy.
 In a termination letter written by Imperial County Sheriff’s Department Chief Sharon Housouer, Tackett was described as being unfit to carry a badge or a gun due to his history of misconduct.

 Download: Tacket vs. County of Imperial

-José Antonio Elena Rodriguez, 16, killed while standing in Nogales, Mexico near the U.S.-Mexico border fence in Arizona.
+José Antonio Elena Rodriguez, 16, is killed while standing in Nogales, Mexico near the U.S.-Mexico border fence in Arizona.
 Border Patrol claims individuals were throwing rocks.
 Investigative reports reveal conflicting accounts.

 SBCC releases Better Border Briefing with recommendations by border communities for improved border policy.